Advanced Motor Fuels in Switzerland

 - The Pilot and Demonstration Programme promotes the testing and implementation of new technologies, solutions, and concepts.

-- The purpose of the SWEET (“SWiss Energy research for the Energy Transition”) programme is to accelerate innovations that are key to implementing Switzerland’s Energy Strategy 2050 and achieving the country’s climate targets.[13]
+- The purpose of the SWEET (“SWiss Energy research for the Energy Transition”) Programme is to accelerate innovations that are key to implementing Switzerland’s Energy Strategy 2050 and achieving the country’s climate targets.[12]

 The overarching goals of all funded projects are to foster energy security, energy efficiency, decarbonization, and renewable energies.

-Figure 6.
-Final Energy Demand of Domestic Transport (Scenario ZERO Basis, Excluding International Aviation)[14]
+Figure 7.
+Final Energy Demand of Domestic Transport (Scenario ZERO Basis, Excluding International Aviation)[13]

 Therefore, in the transport sector, the priority is electrification of passenger cars, public transport, the municipal sector, and freight transport and the use of non-fossil fuels for the rest.
-The projects mentioned below cover the production, storage, and distribution of the fuels, as well as their highly efficient use in internal combustion engines and exhaust gas after-treatment.
-The combustion and engine-relevant properties of biogas, hydrogen (H2), methanol (MeOH), dimethyl ether (DME), and ammonia (NH3) are investigated.
+The projects mentioned below cover the production, storage, and distribution of the fuels, as well as their highly efficient use in internal combustion (IC) engines and exhaust gas after-treatment.
+The combustion and engine-relevant properties of biogas, hydrogen (H2), methanol (MeOH), dimethyl ether (DME), and ammonia (NH3) are also investigated.

 SWEET refuel.ch: Renewable Fuels and Chemicals for Switzerland (2023–2030)[14]